RichieMerchant/create-react-app-guide/docs/eslint-setup.md

 ### Conclusion

 This completes the Eslint setup.
 You should now commit these changes to your git repository.
-Next we will be looking as setting up Husky and Lint Staged.
+Next we will be looking at setting up [Husky and Lint Staged](https://github.com/RichieMerchant/create-react-app-guide/blob/main/docs/husky-and-lint-staged-setup.md).